jbelien/OVH-Cloud-Snapshot/README.md

 Here are some simple examples.
 Two days is `P2D`.
 Two seconds is `PT2S`.
 Six years and five minutes is `P6YT5M`.

-You can protected snapshots from deletion but setting its id in `protected.instances` or `protected.volumes`.
+You can protect snapshots from deletion by setting its id in `protected.instances` or `protected.volumes`.

 ## Run